angular/material-start/README.md

 import 'angular-aria';
 import 'angular-material';

+import AppController from 'src/AppController';
-import Users from 'lib/users/Users';
+import Users from 'src/users/Users';

-export default angular
-  .module( "starter-app", [ 'ngMaterial', Users.name ] )
+export default angular.module( "starter-app", [ 'ngMaterial', Users.name ] )
-  .config(function ($mdIconProvider) {
+  .config(($mdIconProvider) => {
     // Register the user `avatar` icons
     $mdIconProvider
       .defaultIconSet("./assets/svg/avatars.svg", 128)
       .icon("menu", "./assets/svg/menu.svg", 24)
       .icon("share", "./assets/svg/share.svg", 24);
-  });
+  })
+  .controller('AppController', AppController);
 ```

 - - -

 ### Step #6:

-Here you will add responsive breakpoints so the application layout will adapt to different device display sizes.
+Here you will add responsive breakpoints so the application layout will adapt to different device
+display sizes.

-* Lock the Users list open if device display is wider than > 960px; hide otherwise
+* Use `$mdMedia` to lock the Users list open if device display is wider than `960px`; hide otherwise
 * Hide the Toolbar menu icon button if the Users list is open
 * Add `md-component-id="left"` to the sidenav so we can toggle it open/closed
 * Add `click` support for the **menu** and **share** buttons